Partitions of Graphs into Special Bipartite Graphs: Introduction and Results

-After the historical overview, we turn to the discussion of the edge partitioning results of this paper.
+After the brief overview, we turn to the discussion of the edge partitioning results of this paper.
 We begin with formal definitions and notations.
-It is straightforward to check that induced $2K_2$-free bipartite graphs are precisely the so-called Ferrers graphs. \begin{definition} A bipartite graph with color classes $A$ and $B$ is called a \emph{Ferrers graph} if there exists an ordering $a_1,\dots,a_n$ of the vertices in $A$ such that $N(a_1)\subseteq N(a_2)\subseteq\dots\subseteq N(a_n)$ holds, where $N(a_i)$ denotes the neighborhood of $a_i$.
+We assume familiarity with concepts such as \emph{graphs, subgraphs, induced subgraphs, bipartite graphs, biclique, coloring, matching}, etc., which can be found, for example, in \cite{Diestel}.
+It is straightforward to check that induced $2K_2$-free bipartite graphs are precisely the so-called \emph{Ferrers graphs}.

+\begin{definition} A bipartite graph with color classes $A$ and $B$ is called a \emph{Ferrers graph} if there exists an ordering $a_1,\dots,a_n$ of the vertices in $A$ such that $N(a_1)\subseteq N(a_2)\subseteq\dots\subseteq N(a_n)$ holds, where $N(a_i)$ denotes the neighborhood of $a_i$.
 (This condition implies the same ``nestedness'' for the neighborhoods of vertices of $B$ as well.) \end{definition} Ferrers graphs are named for the property that the $1$'s in their bipartite adjacency matrix form a Ferrers diagram (of an integer partition) when the rows and columns are arranged in ``degree-decreasing'' order. \begin{definition} Fix a small graph $H$.
 An \emph{$H$-avoiding bipartite partition} of a graph $G$ is a set of bipartite graphs $G_1, \dots, G_k$ such that $E(G)=\cup_{i=1}^k E(G_i)$, $E(G_i) \cap E(G_j)=\emptyset$ if $i \not = j$ and $G_i$ does not contain $H$ as an induced subgraph for all $i$.
 (The graphs $G_1,\dots,G_k$ are also called \emph{template graphs}.) \end{definition}

 \begin{notation} If we have more than one graph $H$ (i.e. $H_1, H_2,\dots$), then we avoid a set of small graphs $\mathcal{H}=\{H_1,H_2,\dots\}$ among the graphs $G_i$ and we write $\mathcal{H}$ instead of $H$. \end{notation}